 There are so many incredible benefits of painting for children which makes this art form so much more than just colourful fun for kids!

-Your child will strengthen many blooming abilities while taking part in this enjoyable activity as painting has many social, emotional, physical, and intellectual benefits.
+Children strengthen many blooming abilities while taking part in this enjoyable activity as painting has many social, emotional, physical and intellectual benefits.

 What are the Benefits of Painting for Toddlers and Preschoolers?

 The importance of drawing and painting in child development should not be overlooked.
 So, what skills does painting develop in toddlers and preschoolers?

 Some of the advantages gained when young children experiment with paints are probably obvious, such as practising control of their hands and expressing their creativity.

 Many of the developmental benefits of art may be a bit more hidden, however.
 Let’s explore how painting helps a child’s development.